 CLASS ACTION LAWSUITS

 A class action is a form of lawsuit in which one or more individuals file a lawsuit for themselves and other individuals in a similar situation.
 Currently there are several class action lawsuits being litigated that are seeking new procedures or to enforce established procedures in place for welfare applicants and recipients.
-For a listing of these lawsuits refer to Advocacy, Informal Advocacy, Welfare Class Action/Lawsuits.
+For a listing of these lawsuits refer to

 Conciliation or Re-Engagement is an informal dispute resolution process designed to resolve Cash Assistance employment-related issues.
 When HRA believes an individual has failed to comply with the work rules it will initiate the re-engagement/conciliation process.

-Under a new law, as of December 18, 2015, recipients will be able to avoid imposition of the sanction by showing any one of the following:
+Recipients can avoid imposition of the sanction by showing any one of the following:

 - The infraction was not willful